+PREFACE

 Towards the end of 1972 the European Commission asked several experts distinguished in the field of economics, to examine the possibilities and means of achieving Economic and Monetary Union.

-This Study Group has held several meetings in which officials of the Commission Also took part.
+This Study Group has held several meetings in which officials of the Commission also took part.
 The meetings have given rise to profound discussions.
 In view of the great interest of the ideas put forward by this Group it has seemed useful to make them available to the general public.

 The present document consists of two parts.
-The first part presents a report written by three r a p p o r t e u r s of the Study Group (Professor Dosser, Professor Magnifico, Professor Peeters), acting in a personal capacity.
+The first part presents a report written by three r a p p o r t e u r s of the Study Creup (Professor Dosser, Professor Magnifico, Professor Peeters), acting in a personal capacity.
 The views they have expressed here do not necessarily represent those of the institutions with which they are associated.
-During the preparatory stage the Reporting Group also profited of valuable contributions of Professor Neubaver.
+Thring the preparatory stage the Reporting Group also profited of valuable contributions of Professor Neubauer.
 This first part commits only the three members of the Reporting Group.
 It reflects the work of the whole Study Group in that it summarises and synthesises the main views of the majority of the Study Group members, though not all of the members of the Study Group would agree with all of its main conclusions.
 Any such differences of opinion are reflected in the individual contributions of the members of the Study Group which are published in part II.
-These contributions have served as a State for the discussions and for the drawing up of the report.
-They also permitted members of the Group to express more personal opinions on particular points.
+These contributions have served as a Basis for the Group to express more personal opinions on particular points.

 Taking into consideration the circumstances, the monetary aspects have been especially emphasized.
 The Group has not considered all implications of Economic and Monetary Union, since the study aims rather to encourage further discussions than to spell out definite positions.

 The Commission expresses its gratitude to all members of the Group who have given considerable support to the analysis of specific problems posed by Economic and Monetary Union.
 However, the Commission emphasizes that the publication of the results of these considerations in no way implies that the Commission is at all committed to any of the conclusions stated in the report.

-COMPOSITION OF THE GROUP IT II/520/1/73-E Professor Dr. H.W.J.
-BOSMAN Professor B. DE JOUVENEL Professor J. DENIZET Professor D.G.M.
-DOSSER Professor Dr. H. GIERSCH Professor G. MAGNIFICO Professor J.E.
-MEADE Professor R.A.
-MUNDELL Professor R.A.
-MUNDELL Professor F. ONIDA Professor T. PEETEES REGULAR COMMISSION PARTICIPANTS IN THE GROUP'S WORK Mr U. MOSCA Mr F. BOYER DE LA GIRODAY Mr P. VAN DEN BEMPT Mr J. DE MAEYER .
+4 / 73

+II

+II/520/1/73-E

+COMPOSITION OF THE GROUP

+Professor Dr. H.W.J.
+BOSMAN

+Professor B. DE JOUVENEL

+Professor J: DENIZET

+Professor D.G.M.
+DOSSER

+Professor Dr. H. GIERSCH

+Professor G. MACNIFICO

+Professor J.E.
+MEADE

+Professor R.A.
+MUNDELL

+Professor Dr. W. NEUBAUER

+Professor F. ONIDA

+Professor T. PEETEPS

+REGULAR COMMISSION PARTICIPANTS IN THE GROUP'S WORK

+Mr U. MOSCA

+Mr F. BOYER DE LA GIRODAY

+Mr P. VAN DEN BEMPT

+Mr J. DE MARYER .